benmvp/slides/2020/jsconfhi/perfect-lib.md

   * Let's use `lodash` as an example
 - **References** would be the API docs
   * Here are the parameters `pick()` takes and its return value
-  * These are great for those who already know how to use `lodash`
+  * These are great for those who already know how to use `lodash` in general and need specifics
-- **How-to guides** are examples showing common use cases for lodash functions
+- **How-to guides** are examples showing common use cases for `lodash` functions
   * These are typically paired with API docs
-  * More complex ones are recipes or sample repos of how to use one or multiple functions
+  * More complex ones are recipes or sample repos of how to use one or multiple functions together
-- **Explanations** are blogs/talks/videos to explain why using `_.chain` is bad
+- **Explanations** are blogs/talks/videos to explain why using `_.chain` may be a bad idea
   * They clarify and illuminate a particular topic
   * They go more in depth than the API doc's coverage of a topic
 - **Tutorials** would be `lodash` workshops we'd find **Egghead** or **Frontend Masters** or online
   * Lessons that take the reader by the hand to build an app with `lodash`
-  * These are perfect newbies who may not even know what `lodash` is
+  * These are perfect for newbies who may not even know what `lodash` is
 - For your "perfect" library, you should have **References** & **How-to guides**

 /////